JiChern/CPG/README.md

 Other types of CPG models [[2]](#1)[[3]](#1) are also available in the 'cpg_matlab' folder, which can be executed to compare with the proposed model.

+## CPG-based locomotion control for hexapod robot
+We propose a motion generator that is based on the proposed CPG model.
+This motion generator is responsible for planning the leg motion trajectories for both the stance and swing stages, while also taking into consideration the stability criteria.
+The overall control framework can be seen in the figure below.

 ## References
 <a id="1">[1]</a>
 Haitao Yu and Haibo Gao and Liang Ding and Mantian Li and Zongquan Deng and Guangjun Liu (2016).